itaifish/sprocket-docs/docs/documentation/panels.md

   * This button will allow you to edit the Endpoint that this request is a part of.

 (6) Copy Request ID
+{: #requestid}

   * This button will add the unique identifier of this request to your clipboard.
-This functionality is only needed for advanced users who wish to pramatically send a request.
+This functionality is only needed for advanced users who wish to [programatically send a request](../terminology/#sendRequest).

 (7) Default Toggle